Table of Contents

 How Much Will Medicaid Pay for Nursing Home Care?

-In most cases, Medicaid will pay for 100% of the cost of nursing home care.
-Nursing homes, unlike assisted living communities do not line item their billings.
-The cost of care, room, meals and medical supplies are all included in the daily rate.
-Medicaid pays a fixed daily rate so a Medicaid beneficiary who lives in a nursing home does not have to pay any part of the cost.
+In most cases, Medicaid will pay 100% of the cost of nursing home care.
+Nursing homes, unlike assisted living communities, do not line item their billings.
+The cost of care, room, meals, and medical supplies are all included in the daily rate.
+Medicaid pays a fixed daily rate so a nursing home Medicaid beneficiary does not have to pay any part of the cost.

 Medicaid Eligibility for Nursing Home Care

-To be eligible for nursing home care all 50 states have both financial eligibility criteria and level of care criteria.
+To be eligible for nursing home care, all 50 states have financial eligibility criteria and level of care criteria.
 The financial eligibility criteria consist of income limits and countable assets limits.
-These limits change annually, change with marital status and change depending on one’s state of residence.
-The level of care requirement also varies by state.
-The table below is a generalized view of Medicaid eligibility for nursing home care, one view state-specific eligibility requirements here.
+These limits change annually, change with marital status, and change depending on one’s state of residence.
+The criteria to meet a nursing home level of care need also varies by state.
+The table below is a generalized view of Medicaid eligibility for nursing home care.
+One can view state-specific eligibility requirements here.